The LFO Design Cycle

 Reflecting on Evidence Uploaded to LinguaFolio Online

 Though it is difficult to fit into class time, it is imperative that educators give their learners the opportunity to reflect on their work.
 Without doing so, the integrity of LinguaFolio as a formative assessment tool is undermined.
-Our module for engaging learners in reflection is forthcoming.
+More supports related to reflective practices are coming soon.

 After learners and educators have the opportunity to reflect on the evidence uploaded to LinguaFolio Online, they must both work to establish new goals for learning based on the learners’ performance.
 At this point, the LFO design cycle begins again.